kleinfreund/reverse-iterable-array/README.md

 Returns an iterator containing the elements in the `ReverseIterableArray` object in insertion order.

-An iterator containing the same elements in reverse-insertion order can be obtained with `values().reverse()`.
+An iterator containing the same elements in reverse-insertion order can be obtained with `values().reverseIterator()`.

 #### Syntax